-44. Our Government will launch a scheme to help deserving sections of the middle class "living in rented houses, or slums, or chawls and unauthorized colonies" to buy or build their own houses.
+Our Government will launch a scheme to help deserving sections of the middle class, and I quote from hon.
+Prime Minister?s words: ?living in rented houses, or slums, or chawls and unauthorized colonies? to buy or build their own houses.